Morichalion/Mori-Shark-Factory/README.md

 A simple tool that abstracts the command-line arguments for nod-ai/SHARK Works

 It's written in Godot 4 beta 15.
+Mono version.

 I only tested this on Windows.